A shitty fan-conlang (fanlang?) based on whatever the standard(?) language of Alternia from Andrew Hussie's Homestuck may or may not be.

 As a result, there are a number of troll words encompassing various degrees of familiarity, tolerance, wariness, and percieved threat, many of which translate as "friend" as easily as they do "enemy".

 ** This word is actually an old loanword, now used primarily for obscenities, metaphor, and general reference to higher powers.
-Alternian culture doesn't have any particularly influential religions in the current era -- religion in general tends to be restricted to cults, mainly the clown cults.
+Alternian culture is largely secular in the current era -- religion tends to be restricted to small movements and cults, most notable the indigo-caste clown cults.
 Most trolls consider the two concepts synonymous.

 |CG:||GREETINGS, WORTHLESS HUMAN.|